 How to Grow Turnips

 If you have summer turnips, they are more tender.
 Growing turnips to produce in late fall produces a hardier variety that stores well in the drawer in the refrigerator or a cool, dry place.
-You can then use them throughout the winter.
+You can use them throughout the winter.

 Having a vegetable crop you can actually use throughout the winter is a nice thing when you have a garden.
-Harvesting turnips can make a great root cellar vegetable for storing along with carrots, rutabagas and beets.
+Harvesting turnips can make a great root cellar vegetable for storing along with carrots, rutabagas, and beets.